I am so excited to share a guest post with you today on routines from blogger and simplifying sister, Tara Dubiel.

 According to research, the more decisions you make in a day, the higher the chance of you reaching decision fatigue.
-This means that the decisions you make at the end of the day will probably not be as good as the decisions you make earlier in the day when you are fresh.
+This means that the decisions you make at the end of the day will probably not be as good as those you make earlier when you are fresh.

 A great example is waiting until 4:00 or 5:00 in the afternoon to decide what to make for dinner.
 By this point in the day, you have already made tons of decisions and will probably opt for the easiest option – takeout.
 If you plan for dinner in advance, you are much more likely to follow through and prepare that healthy meal.

 Many people worry that a routine is restrictive.
 It is actually quite the opposite.
 A routine doesn’t specify what you will do during each minute of the day.
 Rather, you determine a set of activities and a general block of time during the day or week.